How TikTok is responding to advertisers' concerns about potential bans

 Oknayan is keen to stress, when describing TikTok Shop, that the word 'enhanced' would be more appropriate than 'disrupt' to describe TikTok's move into ecommerce, despite Facebook and Instagram ending their live shopping feature after the launch of TikTok Shop.

-He said changes in consumer behavior are driving this shift as people are no longer just looking for transactional convenience but also want experiential and emotional connections with brands.
-Oknayan said this shift from transactional to experiential is called "shoppertainment," where people want to be entertained first and then buy products due to a brand's value.
+He said changes in consumer behaviour are driving this shift as people are no longer just looking for transactional convenience but also want experiential and emotional connections with brands.
+Oknayan said this shift from transactional to experiential is called 'shoppertainment', where people want to be entertained first and then buy products due to a brand's value.

-Oknayan said Maybelline in Indonesia leveraged TikTok's video-shopping ads on TikTok Shop and saw a 3.8 times return on ad spend.
+Oknayan claimed Maybelline in Indonesia leveraged TikTok's video shopping ads on TikTok Shop and saw a 3.8 times return on ad spend.

 "What does this mean for brands?
 Ultimately, brands must shift their behaviour and lean into the consumer side.
 We advise brands to engage more authentically with their consumer base.
 Consumers want to be educated and entertained by a brand or product story," said Oknayan.

 "They want it to be video-first, quick, and snappy.
 They also want to make sure they're not being forced into a decision to buy now.
-Consumers want to see authenticity from the brands they work with and want recommendations about trends from their favourite brands," he said.
+Consumers want to see authenticity from the brands they work with and want recommendations about trends from their favourite brands."

 The shift of ad dollars to TikTok

 TikTok has become a sought-after advertising platform, with brands and agencies testing the waters and seeing promising results.
-Advertisers that typically use Facebook and Google find that TikTok charges a lower cost per thousand impressions and spend more on the platform.
+Advertisers who typically use Facebook and Google find that TikTok charges a lower cost per thousand impressions (CPMs) and spend more on the platform.

-Lower CPMs have led to significant growth in U.S. ad spending on TikTok, with Disney's ad spend on the platform increasing from just under $3 million in the Q1 2022 to $17.9 million.
+Lower CPMs have led to significant growth in US ad spending on TikTok, with Disney's ad spend on the platform increasing from just under $3 million in the first quarter of 2022 to $17.9 million.

 Oknayan pointed to how Google created the Knowledge Graph, making the world's information valuable and accessible, and Facebook created digital word of mouth with the social network.
 He said we are in the age of content, where the algorithm is smart enough to determine what content is relevant to users.